St. Bartholomew's Church, Themar: The organ

 Originally the organ of the town church was set up in 1851 at the east wall of the church nave by the organ-builders Johann Michel and Wilhelm Holland (from Schmiedefeld am Rennsteig).
 Three organ stops of the pedal division were taken over from the Weise-organ built in 1629.
 In 1866 the organ was moved to the extended second matroneum in the west and renewed and reorganized for the last time in the years 1999/2000 by the company Rösel and Hercher.

 From 1668 to 1684 Georg Christoph Bach, the oldest uncle of Johann Sebastian Bach, worked as cantor at the town church and as a teacher at the Latin school of Themar.
 In 1684 he was appointed to Schweinfurt and became the ancestor of the Schweinfurt branch of the Bach family.

 The tower

 The church tower in Renaissance style contains three bells.
 The oldest bell was cast in 1488, another in 1507.
 The Bartholomäus bell that was cast in 1520 had to be delivered in 1942.
 In 1955 a steel bell was put in instead.
-In the church tower there lived a family of tower guards called Rust up to the fifties of the last century.
+In the church tower there lived a family of tower guards called Rust up to the 1950s.
 The three rooms of their flat and the winch which helped to wind up food, water and coal up to the flat are to be still seen there.